By Richard C. J. Somerville | November 21, 2018

 We must act.
 We can’t dither any longer.
 If Uncle Pete wants to keep the government from controlling his life and diminishing his freedom–as most all of us do–then we all need to learn about and accept the science.
 We all need to take the threat of climate change seriously.
 We all must act wisely, and urgently, to minimize that threat and thereby limit the damage of climate change to tolerable levels.

-Editor’s note: This article is adapted from a presentation at the Bulletin of the Atomic Scientists’annual dinner, held on November 14 in Chicago.
+Editor’s note: This article is adapted from a presentation at a past annual dinner of the Bulletin of the Atomic Scientists, but remains relevant today.